alina-khan-1/Power-BI_Sales_Project/README.md

  - Comparison between two custom-selected periods allowed users to monitor business growth or decline over time.
  - Some cities performed significantly better, indicating opportunities for geographic expansion or focused marketing.

-## Key Insights
- - Products with the highest and lowest sales and profitability were clearly identified.
- - Sales trends revealed strong monthly and quarterly patterns, helping in forecasting demand.
- - Profitability was found to correlate closely with certain high-selling items, while some low-selling items had high profit margins.
- - Discount categories showed that not all discounts lead to higher sales, guiding future pricing strategies.
- - Comparison between two custom-selected periods allowed users to monitor business growth or decline over time.
- - Some cities performed significantly better, indicating opportunities for geographic expansion or focused marketing.